 CAMPING IN THE TENTSILE IN COOLER WEATHER: As the cool air comes through the bottom of the tree tent, it is recommended that you bring one or two blankets to put under your sleeping bag.
-A double layer is recommended to keep out the cold. (blanket plus sleeping bag) The rainfly over the mosquito netting dome of the tent, also keeps in heat.
+A double layer is recommended to keep out the cold. (blanket plus sleeping bag)

 - Check in: After 2PM

 - Cancellation policy: Flexible

 - Accepts bookings: 12 months out Weeknight discount: 10% off

 You know what would make this trip even better?